Aerial incidents in Switzerland in World War II

-During World War II the neutral country of Switzerland underwent initially sporadic bombing and aerial combat events that became more frequent during the later stages of the war.
+During World War II, the neutral country of Switzerland underwent initially sporadic bombing and aerial combat events that became more frequent during the later stages of the war.

 Switzerland was adjacent to and at times almost completely surrounded by Axis, or Axis-occupied, countries.
 On several occasions, Allied bombing raids hit targets in Switzerland resulting in fatalities and property damage.
 The Swiss government initially intercepted German aircraft in 1940 during the Battle of France but caved to German pressure and stopped intercepting their aircraft.
 Such events led to diplomatic exchanges.
 While Allied forces explained the causes of violations as navigation errors, equipment failure, weather conditions, and pilots' errors, fear was expressed in Switzerland that some neutrality violations were intended to exert pressure on the country to end its economic cooperation with Nazi Germany.
 In addition to bombing raids, air attacks by individual fighter planes strafed Swiss targets toward the end of the war.
-The Swiss military, in turn, attacked Allied aircraft overflying Switzerland with fighters and anti-aircraft cannon.
+The Swiss military, in turn, attacked Allied aircraft overflying Switzerland with fighters and anti-aircraft cannons.

 Background

 During World War II, Swiss airspace was violated by both sides.
 During the Battle of France, the Swiss Air Force shot down eleven German planes violating Swiss airspace for the loss of three planes in return.
-The most significant of these incidents occurred after the Swiss shot down a Messerschmitt 110 on 4 June 1940.
+The most significant of these incidents occurred after the Swiss shot down a Messerschmitt Bf 110 on 4 June 1940.
 In response to this, Hermann Göring ordered an incursion by 32 Bf 110s.
 These were intercepted by 14 Swiss Messerschmitt 109s, leading to the loss of four 110s.
 This resulted in a German threat of sanctions and retaliation, and on 20 June the Swiss government decided to order an end to interceptions of foreign aircraft in Swiss airspace.

 With Allied and Axis aircraft freely overflying Switzerland, over 7,000 siren alarms were initiated in Switzerland during the war.
 Some Allied bombers took advantage of this situation by using Swiss airspace as a safer route than enemy air space on their bombing runs to and from targets in Germany, but more often, bombers in distress preferred to descend to neutral Switzerland for asylum rather than in German territory.
 As a result, Switzerland ultimately interned 1,700 American airmen.

 From 1941 to 1942, Allied bombers very rarely flew over Switzerland, because the Swiss authorities, under German pressure, prescribed black-outs in order to complicate navigation for U.S. and British air crews.
 As neutral Swiss territory was safe for Allied bombers, Germany also pressured the Swiss into forcing the Allied air crews to land in Switzerland, instead of letting them continue bombing runs.